 Romanian sculptor Constantin Brancusi.
 Photograph taken in 1978 by

 The Kreeger Museum opened its doors to the public on June 1, 1994, under the directorship of Judy A. Greenberg.
-The mission of The Kreeger Museum is to enhance the understanding and appreciation of art, architecture and music.
+The mission of The Kreeger Museum is to share art, architecture and music.
 This objective serves as the overarching guideline for our educational programs and initiatives, lectures, panel discussions, gallery talks and exhibitions.